 Click on Get started, and we will follow the setup wizard.

-We now have AWS Config recording changes for supported resources, and you can proceed to Config Rules.
+We now have AWS Config recording changes for supported resources, and you can proceed to Config rule with remediation.